 Soak the cashews.
 Don’t forget to soak your cashews!
 It’s an important step in order to plump and soften them.
 They will not blend as well otherwise.

 Salt the pasta water.
 I always salt my pasta water.
 It enhances the flavor and helps pasta cook more evenly.
-I recommend using 1 tbsp salt per pound of pasta.
+I recommend using 1 tablespoon salt per pound of pasta.
 I know, I know – that’s A LOT of salt!
 Don’t worry, it drains along with the water later on.

 Make it gluten-free.
 I have no issue with gluten, but I always use chickpea pasta.
 It’s packed with plant-based protein, naturally gluten-free, and tastes no different than regular pasta.
 For this recipe, I used the cavatappi variety.